Who We Are

 Laura Gibson

-Laura has spent more than 12 years working within the non-profit/membership sector.
+Laura has spent 15 years working within the non-profit and membership sector.
 She has a strong background in project management, product and service development, communications and business operations.

 With a passion for people and all things membership, Laura is an enthusiastic collaborator who thrives at building professional relationships, cultivating meaningful partnerships, and takes pride in developing and implementing initiatives that increase relevance, diversity and value to membership communities.